AndrewC1998/website/content/post/Musician/index.md

 ---

-I have had a passion for music from a young age, beginning my journey as a pianist at the age of seven and later expanding my repertoire to include the flute, a range of saxophones (soprano, alto, tenor, and baritone), and the tenor banjo.
-My passion for music led me to participate in a variety of ensembles throughout my teenage years and beyond, including big bands, jazz bands, sax quartets, and solo performances.
+My passion for music began at a young age when, at the age of seven, I began to learn the piano.
+Later I expanded my repertoire to include the flute, a range of saxophones (soprano, alto, tenor, and baritone), and the tenor banjo.
+My passion for music led me to participate in a variety of ensembles throughout my teenage years and beyond, including big bands, jazz bands and sax quartets.
+I also had the opportunity to perform solo.

-My interest in singing and its positive impact on mental health inspired me to cofound Imperial College’s Sea Shanty Choir.
+My interest in singing and its positive impact on mental health inspired me to co-found [Imperial College’s Sea Shanty Choir]((https://www.imperialcollegeunion.org/activities/a-to-z/sea-shanty).
 Recognising the need for connection and community in the wake of the COVID-19 pandemic, we organised and taught sea shanty singing to help combat student isolation and loneliness, leveraging the well-documented benefits of communal singing for mental well-being.
-You can learn more about this choir [here](https://www.imperialcollegeunion.org/activities/a-to-z/sea-shanty).
+You can learn more about this choir here.

-My commitment to this unique musical tradition led me to join the London Sea Shanty Collective, where I continue to explore and share the rich heritage of sea shanties.
+My commitment to this unique musical tradition encouraged me to join the London Sea Shanty Collective, where I continue to explore and share the rich heritage of sea shanties.
 The collective’s mission aligns with my belief in music as a powerful tool for building community.
 For more information about the London Sea Shanty Collective, visit their [page](https://londonseashantycollective.com).

 <div id="musicGalleryCarousel" class="carousel slide" data-ride="carousel">
   <div class="carousel-inner">